shack1234/Akan-names/README.md

 ### Author Information
 My name is Shadrack Anayo.
 A Junior developer, on learning.
 ### Setup instructions -
->once you are on the landing page enter your dates of birth
+Once you are on the landing page ;
->select gender
+  * Enter your dates of birth
->submit
+  * Select gender
->you will see the output if everything is correct in the from
+  * Submit
 ### BDD
-  * Where to start in the process:
+  * Where to start in the process:Enter your dates of birth, Select gender, Submit
   * What to test and what not to test:TEST EVERYTHING
   * How much to test in one go: USER SHOULD TEST ONE AT A GO as much as you want
   * How to understand why a test fails:Check if date, year or month is correct, check whether your     inputs are in figures.

 ### Technologies Used
-  * used javascript to vallidate form
+  * used JAVASCRIPT to vallidate form
   * used CSS
-  * used html
+  * used HTML
 ### Contact Information
   * EMAIL:shadrackanayo@gmail.com
-### Link to deployed system
+### Link to Deployed System
   * link:

-### License and Copyright information.
+### License and Copyright Information.
 This project is licensed under the MIT License

 Copyright (c) Feb 2020 Shadrack Anayo || All Rights Reserved